BYLAWS OF THE AMERICAN NUMISMATIC SOCIETY

-Any action required to be taken at a meeting of the Fellows, or any action which may be taken at a meeting of Fellows, may be taken without a meeting if a consent in writing, setting forth the action so taken, shall be signed by at least seventy-five percent (75%) of the Fellows entitled to vote with respect to the subject matter of the action.
+Any action required to be taken at a meeting of the Fellows, or any action which may be taken at a meeting of Fellows, may be taken without a meeting if a consent in writing, setting forth the action so taken, shall be signed by all Fellows entitled to vote with respect to the subject matter of the action.

 Section 6.
 Quorum